 I don’t feel like I’m going out on a limb when I say condo conversion will create jobs.
 For starters, every unit approved for condo conversion must undergo three inspections by the city – one general building inspection, one electrical, and one plumbing.
 Any deficiencies noted by the city during these inspections must be fixed as a condition of conversion to a condo (in fact, the violations must be fixed no matter what).
 All of the work must be done with permits by contractors that are licensed in the appropriate trade.
 Most of these contractors are smaller outfits – not the big construction companies bidding on large condo project developments.
 Could they use the work?
 Absolutely!
 Would the conversion of 2,000 dwellings to condos put these folks in the soup line?
 Absolutely not!

-In addition to the jobs generated by physical inspections and corrective work, the condo conversion process requires the creation of legal documents (the covenants, conditions, and restrictions – or CC&Rs – along with the bylaws and articles of incorporation) and a survey of the condominium building.
+According to well known home builders in Chicago, in addition to the jobs generated by physical inspections and corrective work, the condo conversion process requires the creation of legal documents (the covenants, conditions, and restrictions – or CC&Rs – along with the bylaws and articles of incorporation) and a survey of the condominium building.
 Both the survey and legal documents would bring work to small businesses.
 While we can argue if creating more jobs for attorneys is a good idea or a bad idea, the reality is that condo conversion will help keep the doors open at small businesses across the city.

 “After all, if you were a builder trying to get financing to build an approved project, why would a bank lend money to you when your units will be competing with thousands of newly converted units fresh on the market?” – Mr. Shaw